feathersjs/docs/api/authentication/server.md

 ## Complete Example
 Here's an example of a Feathers server that uses `feathers-authentication` for local auth.
 You can try it out on your own machine by running the [example](./example/).

-**Note:** This does NOT implement any authorization.
+**Note:** This example does NOT implement any authorization.
 Use [feathers-permissions](https://github.com/feathersjs/feathers-permissions) for that.

 ```js
 const feathers = require('feathers');